Share This Page:

 Target Races in Nevada

-Our primary objectives in Nevada are to reelect U.S. Senator Catherine Cortez Masto and win NV-01, NV-03, and NV-04 to help maintain Democrats’ majorities in Congress.
+Our primary objectives in Nevada are to reelect Democratic Governor Steve Sisolak and U.S. Senator Catherine Cortez Masto while helping to maintain Democrats’ majorities in Congress by winning three key seats: NV-01, NV-03, and NV-04.

 What's at stake